opalasca/TISSUES_Update/README.md

             options(repos=r)})
      ```

-3. Download the datasets from from https://figshare.com/articles/datasets/4640734 and place them in the data/datasets folder
+3. Download the datasets from https://doi.org/10.6084/m9.figshare.5715880 and place them in the data/datasets folder
 4. Execute the makefile script from the command line:
   `> make`
 5. All the files will be generated in the data folder